Palagent/project_klaara/README.md

 - Act with contextual sensitivity
 - Carry responsibility for consequences

 Instead of being technical proposal — it should take a philosophical stance on what it means to know, to remember, and to be.
-We argue that such an approach moves beyond reactive language models toward agents capable of genuine adaptation, continuity of self, and responsibility-driven behavior—cornerstones of human-like cognition.
+We argue that such an approach moves beyond reactive language model[...]

 We invite collaboration with researchers, engineers, and thinkers who share our vision: